ARCTIC WOLF

 DIET

-Due to the location of the Arctic Wolf, they are very limited when it comes to the supply of food they can consume.
+Due to the range of the Arctic wolf, they are very limited when it comes to the supply of food they can consume.
 Generally they will eat caribou and muskoxen.
 Since these animals are much larger than they are, it is a group effort to successfully take one down.
 Even though they are great hunters, their prey can often get away before they can attack from all sides.

 When they do make contact though they will be successful.
-Arctic Wolves have very sharp teeth as well as powerful jaws.
+Arctic wolves have very sharp teeth as well as powerful jaws.
 They are able to rip into the flesh and crunch the bones of the animals they capture.
 They can eat more than 20 pounds of meat at a time.
 They often know that it may be a while before their next meal so they will consume all that they possibly can when it is readily available to them.

 Due to the freezing cold, a large animal that they kill may offer enough food for the entire wolf pack for several days.
 When that is the case they will take turns feeding and also protecting the kill from other animals.
 There are other times though when they must go for weeks without much food at all.
 It may also be necessary for them to move according to the movements of their prey.
 Otherwise the risk of not finding a meal soon enough becomes reality.